mattasridhar/sudokuapp/readme.md

 	</ul>

 INSTALLATION NOTES\
 	All the execution of this application will be done via command prompt terminal.
 You can skip the Installation step if you have already Nginx installed.
-But you are still required to follow the underlined steps in-order to setup the project properly and be able to run it locally
+But you are still required to follow the <i>Italicized</i> steps in-order to setup the project properly and be able to run it locally
 <ol type="A">
 	<li> Installing Nginx in Ubuntu </li>
 	<ul>